Skip to main content

 The Genetic Information Nondiscrimination Act of 2008 (GINA) is the linchpin of this legal analysis.
 GINA’s definition of “genetic information” is expansive, including not only an individual’s genetic tests but also the manifestation of a disease or disorder in family members.
 This statutory definition places family medical history squarely under GINA’s protective umbrella.

 Title II of GINA, which applies to employers, contains a broad prohibition against requesting, requiring, or purchasing genetic information.
-The exception for is a narrow one, predicated on the program being “voluntary.”
+The exception for wellness programs is a narrow one, predicated on the program being “voluntary.”
 The EEOC’s interpretation of “voluntary” has evolved, but the core principle is that the program must not require participation or penalize non-participation.

 This is particularly salient when financial incentives are involved, as an overly generous incentive could be construed as coercive, thus rendering the program involuntary and in violation of GINA.